-There’s a lot riding on your spinal column.
+There’s a lot riding on your spinal column and the nerves around it.
 It’s your body’s main structural support.
 It needs to keep you stable enough to stand upright but flexible enough for movement, sadly just by simply slipping on ice you can get injured.
 So it’s no surprise that many people have back problems from time to time.

 The hurt can stem from sore muscles, ligaments, and tendons, or from herniated disks, fractures, and other problems in your upper, middle, and lower back.
 Sometimes you feel the effects right away.
 But in many cases, back problems develop over time.